 When cooking meat along with vegetarian items, you should know that many vegetarians would prefer not to have any meat remnants touch their food.
 For this reason, it’s a good idea to thoroughly clean and scrape your grill after cooking any meat and before placing vegetarian items on the grill.
 A grill brush would definitely come in handy!

 Once your grill is clean and cooled, take a paper towel, dip it in oil and rub it thoroughly across the grates.
 You can also spray your grill with a non-stick cooking spray.
 Now you’re ready to grill your veggies without having to worry about cross contaminating your veggie and meat items.
 Your vegetarian friends will love you for it!

 Prepare the grill: Not all veggies are the same

 Although vegetarians don’t eat meat, it doesn’t mean that they don’t enjoy pre-made mock meats, such as veggie burgers or veggie dogs.
-There are a few things to keep in mind when grilling these kinds of foods.
+Get your propane ready, turn on the grill, and keep the following in mind when grilling these kinds of foods.